fbpx

 5 top things to see and do

-Take a walking tour of Oswestry – join our volunteer guides as they take you on a tour of Oswestry’s historic street and alleyways.
-Meet at the Town Tourist Information Centre and don’t miss the town museum at the end of your walk.
+From Easter to October, join our volunteer guides as they take you on a walking tour of Oswestry town.
+Meet at the Town Tourist Information Centre at 11 on Saturday.
+Find out more here

 A weekend in Oswestry

-Café culture is alive and well in Oswestry.
+Time for lunch?
 There is an eclectic mix of tasty places to take a break or stop for lunch.
 Two of Oswestry’s oldest building are home to delicious cafés and a patisserie or take a table in the square by our borderland farmer and watch the world go by.

 You could spend the evening in one of Oswestry’s many pubs.
 There is a really great mix of traditional pubs, often with live music and pub grub.
 Or enjoy a leisurely supper at an Oswestry restaurant.
 Choose from the beautiful eighteenth century coaching inn, an authentic Italian restaurant or an elegant townhouse restaurant.